 Two staff pools will be used.
 Separate time studies will be conducted for each staff pool.
-The time studies will be mutually exclusive and staff will not be included in more than one staff pool.
+The time studies will be mutually exclusive meaning that no staff will be included in more than one staff pool.

 Staff Pool 1

 Comprised of staff that are qualified skilled professional medical personnel (SPMP) who participate in administrative activities as part of their regular duties and on a regular basis.